 -How to use: Excellent in all cooking; make garlic butter with 1/2 cup of softened butter mashed with four minced cloves of garlic

 -How to store: store for several months in a cool, dark, dry, well-ventilated place; if cloves begin to get soft or moldy, break off bad part, chop, and pack into small jar filled with olive oil, then refrigerate (great gift idea) or freeze.

-KALE (Rainbow Lacinato): You will receive a couple of bunches of this unique “purple dino” kale that has deeply curled leaves in dusky-green with bright purple stems and veins.
+KALE: You will receive Rainbow Lacinato (unique “purple dino” kale that has deeply curled leaves in dusky-green with bright purple stems and veins) and Green Curly (well-ruffled, curly green leaves on green stems; this variety makes a good, roasted “kale chip”).
 These bitter greens are remarkably sweeter after several frosts!
-Kale has a sweet, mild, cabbage flavor; rich source of phytochemicals, which may ward off various forms of cancer; highest protein content of all the cultivated vegetables; very high in calcium, iron, vitamins A, C, K.
+Kale has a sweet, mild, cabbage flavor and is a rich source of phytochemicals, which may ward off various forms of cancer; very high in calcium, iron, vitamins A, C, and K.

 -How to use: Boil or steam until color brightens (Colors will darken or fade if overcooked, and then can be mushy, tasteless, and less nutritious); great in omelets, quiches, lasagna, casseroles, soups, stews, gravies, and smoothies.